-Once a need is identified, acquisitions made through the Clay County Sheriff’s Office require competitive quotes or bids and approvals prior to issuance of a Purchase Order or contract.
-A Purchase Order is the primary means of procurement.
+Once a need is identified, acquisitions made through the Clay County Sheriff’s Office require competitive quotes or bids and approvals prior to issuance of a purchase order or contract.
+A purchase order is the primary means of procurement.

-Submitting a Bid
+- Submitting a Bid

-Code of Ethics
+- Code of Ethics

 Public purchasing officials are required to maintain high standards of ethics and conduct and maintain complete independence and impartiality in dealings with vendors, both in fact and in appearance, in order to preserve the integrity of the competitive process and to ensure there is public confidence that contracts are awarded equitably and economically.
 The following are excerpts from Chapter 112, Part III, Florida Statutes, Code of Ethics for Public Officers and Employees.

-Section 112.313(2), Florida Statutes, states: Solicitation or Acceptance of Gifts
+Section 112.3(2), Florida Statutes, states: Solicitation or Acceptance of Gifts

 No public officer, employee of an agency, or candidate for nomination or election shall solicit or accept anything of value to the recipient, including a gift, loan, reward, promise of future employment, favor or service, based upon any understanding that the vote, official action, or judgment of the public officer, employee or candidate would be influenced thereby.

-Section 112.313(4), Florida Statutes, states: Unauthorized Compensation
+Section 112.313(4), Florida Statutes, state: Unauthorized Compensation

 No public officer or employee of an agency or his spouse or minor child shall, at any time, accept any compensation, payment, or thing of value when such public officer or employee knows, or, with the exercise of reasonable care, should know, that it was given to influence a vote or other action in which the officer or employee was expected to participate in his official capacity.

-In order to avoid the possibility of any misunderstandings regarding compliance with the law and regarding any appearance of impropriety relative to the competitive process for awarding contracts, it is respectfully requested that vendors refrain from offering anything of value to staff of the Sheriff’s Office.
+In order to avoid the possibility of any misunderstandings regarding compliance with the law and regarding any appearance of impropriety relative to the competitive process for awarding contracts, it is respectfully requested that vendors refrain from offering anything of value to staff of the sheriff’s office.